spack/spack/lib/spack/docs/basic_usage.rst

 optional, as each package must provide default values for each variant it makes available.
 Variants can be specified using a flexible parameter syntax ``name=<value>``.
-For example, ``spack install libelf debug=True`` will install libelf build with debug flags.
+For example, ``spack install libelf debug=True`` will install a libelf build with debug flags.
 The names of particular variants available for a package depend on what was provided by the package author. ``spack info <package>`` will provide information on what build variants are available.

-For compatibility with earlier versions, variants which happen to be boolean in nature can be specified by a syntax that represents turning options on and off.
-For example, in the previous spec we could have supplied ``libelf +debug`` with the same effect of enabling the debug compile time option for the libelf package.
+For compatibility with earlier versions, variants that happen to be Boolean in nature can be specified by a syntax that represents turning options on and off.
+For example, in the previous spec, we could have supplied ``libelf +debug`` with the same effect of enabling the debug compile-time option for the libelf package.

-Depending on the package a variant may have any default value.
-For ``libelf`` here, ``debug`` is ``False`` by default, and we turned it on with ``debug=True`` or ``+debug``.
-If a variant is ``True`` by default you can turn it off by either adding ``-name`` or ``~name`` to the spec.
+Depending on the package, a variant may have any default value.
+For ``libelf`` here, ``debug`` is ``False`` by default and we turned it on with ``debug=True`` or ``+debug``.
+If a variant is ``True`` by default, you can turn it off by either adding ``-name`` or ``~name`` to the spec.

 There are two syntaxes here because, depending on context, ``~`` and ``-`` may mean different things.
-In most shells, the following will result in the shell performing home directory substitution:
+In most shells, the following will result in the shell's performing home-directory substitution:

 .. code-block:: sh